 During 1976-1980 he helped Carver Mead introduce the construction of integrated circuit design to the universities.
 Until then it had been the almost exclusive preserve of a few large companies and academics found it too mundane to study.
-Sutherland and Carver founded a Computer Science Department at Caltech focused on integrated circuit design.
-By teaching integrated circuit design they helped ensure that Silicon Valley had the people it needed for the future.
+Sutherland and Mead founded a Computer Science Department at Caltech focused on integrated circuit design.
+By teaching integrated circuit design they helped ensure that

 The Trojan Cockroach